PantherXOS/wiki.pantherx.org/Frequently-asked-questions.md

 ### Is PantherX Linux a stable distribution?
 Will I get frequent breakage?

-Our flagship _ARM_ release should never break and is tested extensively, on [/Panther-Alpha/], but even the _x86-64_ based, rolling-release should be at least as stable, as an _Arch Linux_ based installation.
+Our flagship _ARM_ release should never break and is tested extensively, on [Panther Alpha](/Panther-Alpha/), but even the _x86-64_ based, rolling-release should be at least as stable, as an _Arch Linux_ based installation.
 Unlike _Arch Linux_, you can always roll-back, in a matter of seconds, even if your kernel breaks.